-A-weighted sound levels from common sources are given on Figure A-4 (refer to Appendix A).
+A-weighted sound levels from common sources are given on Figure 3-1.
 Some sources, like the air conditioner and vacuum cleaner, are continuous sounds whose levels are constant for some time.
 Some sources, like the automobile and heavy truck, are the maximum sound during an intermittent event like a vehicle pass-by.
 Some sources like "urban daytime" and "urban nighttime" are averages over extended periods.
 A variety of noise metrics have been developed to describe noise over different time periods.